ktorio/ktor-samples/feature/sessions/README.md

 }
 ```

-When handling requests, you can get, set or clear your sessions:
+When handling requests, you can get, set, or clear your sessions:

 ```kotlin
 val session = call.sessions.get<SampleSession>() // Gets a session of this type or null if not available